Cape Union Mart: Operations

-Cape Union Mart operates 116 stores across Southern Africa, including in 107 South Africa, 4 in Botswana, and 5 in Namibia.
-Some of its stores (such as those at the V&A Waterfront and Canal Walk shopping mall) are large format, experiential outlets, where customers can test equipment on rock climbing walls and in artificial weather rooms.
+Cape Union Mart operates 116 stores across Southern Africa, including 107 inSouth Africa, four in Botswana, and five in Namibia.
+Some locations, including stores at the V&A Waterfront and Canal Walk shopping centre, are large-format outlets that feature amenities such as rock climbing walls and artificial weather rooms for testing outdoor equipment.

 The company manufactures apparel in its own factory in Ottery, Cape Town, and also sources goods from suppliers in South Africa, Mauritius, Madagascar, and Europe.

 Products manufactured by Cape Union undergo endurance testing, including for aspects such as fabric weight, thread count, fabric strength, water repellence, water resistance, ageing, and down migration, and color fastness.

-The company has an award-winning, in-house brand called K-Way, which has gained significant traction in the South African outdoor apparel market.
+The company has an in-house brand called K-Way, which has gained significant traction in the South African outdoor apparel market.
 Other private label brands include Old Khaki and poetry.
 Cape Union also offers branding of items for corporate purposes.

 Other brands sold by the retailer include its own in-house Cape Union brand, Last Chance, Rare Earth, Kaliber, Malkin, Contigo, Insta360, Sealand, Adidas, ASICS, GoPro, Hi-Tec, Hydro Flask, Instax, Island Tribe, LifeTrek, Midland, Stanley, PUMA, Seagull, Under Armour, Thule, Totes, Tonglite, Travelon, Tankwa, Ultra-tec, Veldskoen, Versus, Vortex, Garmin, The North Face, Crocs, HOKA, Waboba, XTM, Salomon, Caterpillar, and TentCo.

 Some brands, such as Midland, Storm, and XTM, are exclusive to Cape Union.

 Corporate social responsibility

-Cape Union Mart has the goal of becoming the flagship retailer for sustainable outdoor apparel and equipment in Southern Africa, and the chain incorporates numerous sustainable brands into its product offerings.
-The company also supports ethical sourcing, using predominantly sustainable materials, supporting local suppliers, and establishing green factories.
+Cape Union Mart supports ethical sourcing, using predominantly sustainable materials, supporting local suppliers, and establishing green factories.

 The company's factory uses a philosophy of "Reduce, Re-use, and Recycle", making use of leftover material to reduce waste, and sending the rest to recycling factories.
 Unused Perspex material used for patterns is reformed into tools for its stores It has measures in place for both water and energy saving, with the company stating that, as of 2025, the factory saves 3 million liters of water per year, and uses up to 35% solar energy each year.

 44% of Cape Union's in-house K-Way range of clothing and accessories is created using sustainable materials.
 Its K-Way sleeping bags are filled with REPREVE, a 100% recycled material made from plastic bottles that were destined for landfills and the ocean.

 Through its K-Way Sewing School, Cape Union has an initiative to upskill machinists from the local community.
 New recruits take part in a year of training and learn from the ground up.
 They are taught where fabrics start, how to operate machines efficiently, and how to perform each garment process in Cape Union's factory.